indexmod/archive/qa.md

 # Q1

 + Why some articles of IE non-English?
-+ The IE base are articles in English, but you can create pages in any language, provided that the page layout matches the template given in [Page template](https://indexmod.github.io/encyclopedia/page-template)
++ The IE base are articles in English, but you can create pages in any language and kept layout matches the [Page template](https://indexmod.github.io/encyclopedia/page-template).

 # Q2

 + How can I translate page in IE?
-+ Just use sample of the page translated into Russian.
-Here it is [Ями-Ичи (рынок)](internet-yami-ichi)
++ Create copy of the page which you want to be translated.
+Use `Translation mode` label to warn other editors.
+Here is [sample of the page](internet-yami-ichi) translated into simplified Russian.

 # Q3